mattmotoki/mattmotoki.github.io/content/published/cell-division.md

 To calculate a value of a move, the AI opponent uses a weighted sum of the above variables.

-## Easy, Medium and Hard Opponents
+## Easy, Medium, and Hard Opponents
-Cell Addition is a zero sum game and so your gAIn is the same as the AI's loss.
+Cell Addition is a zero sum game and so your gain is the same as the AI's loss.
 Thus, when designing the AI, it will be beneficial to take this into account.

 The easy AI's value function is simply
 $$
 \text{easy}(\text{move}) = \text{centrality}(\text{move});
 $$
-that is, the easy AI just places it's move in the center most position of the board with ties broken arbitrarily.
+that is, the easy AI just places its move in the center-most position of the board with ties broken arbitrarily.

 The hard AI's value function is
 $$